kiyanaw/nehiyawetan.github.io/README.md

  * **Podcast** - [CFWE Conversational Cree](https://soundcloud.com/convocree) - a variety of conversations around
  learning cree and language revitalization, as well as plenty of spoken cree, with Reuben Quinn, Wayne Jackson

- * [Canadian Bible Society Plains Cree translations](http://www.biblesociety.ca/translation/cree-plains.html) - I want to be clear that I am active in the decolonization process, and so I am not advocating for a colonial religion.
-However, as an extensive audio resource for nêhiyawêwin, I haven't found anything yet that has quite the quantity of audio in cree.
-I try to listen to about 2-3 hours a day of the language spoken, and this is one resource I have been using.
-Take it or leave it.

 ### Video
 I'm not going to list every video on the internet that has to do with cree.
 These one's are key and